Leave a Message

 What to Expect on Inspection Day

 Buyers are encouraged to attend the inspection, which usually takes two to three hours.
 Walking through the property with the inspector offers firsthand insight into potential concerns.
-In Avon, it's not uncommon for inspectors to point out weather-related wear on roofs, improperly graded landscaping, or outdated wiring in homes built before 1990.
+In Avon, it is not uncommon for inspectors to point out weather-related wear on roofs, improperly graded landscaping, or outdated wiring in homes built before 1990.
 Attending the inspection provides clarity on which issues are minor versus those needing urgent repair.

 Reviewing the Inspection Report